Bibin02/LBMS/README.md

 ## Library Management System (Reboot)

--- An update web version is to be released into this repository
+-- The updated web app version is to be released into this repository

--- Kindly refer this Doc : https://docs.google.com/document/d/1Z-HPkH0flA4vLvXLIVHBakgeexiYY5GGX7aribq_bPw/edit?usp=sharing
+-- Kindly refer this Doc for more Details : https://docs.google.com/document/d/1Z-HPkH0flA4vLvXLIVHBakgeexiYY5GGX7aribq_bPw/edit?usp=sharing